0xM42UF/0xM42UF/README.md

-## I'm a Learner, Problem Solver && Developer.
+## I'm a Learner, UI/UX Designer && Developer.

-- 🥅 2023 Goals: To Solve 100+ problems.
+- 🥅 2024 Goals: To Create 1000 Projects.
-- 🥅 2024 Goals: To become codeforces pupil and solve 500+ problems and participate ICPC Dhaka Regional.
+- 🥅 2024 Goals: To Create UI/UX and Web Devloper 1000+ Projects.
-- 🥅 2025 Goals: To become codeforces specialist and get a job.
+- 🥅 2025 Goals: To become UI/UX specialist and get a job.
 - 🥅 2026 Goals: To crack tech giant (MAANG crack as a Software Engineer).
-- 🥅 2027 Goals: To bring love of my life home.
+- 🥅 2026 Goals: To bring love of my life home.